Top of page

 As part of the pre-trip approval process, you are required to provide an estimate of the total costs associated with the trip, including:

-• Airfares and other forms of transport
+• Airfares and other forms of transport (ensure to include FCM Service/Booking Fees).

 • Conference Registration